-Textile advances in recent years has meant that it’s easier to keep warm on the bike during periods of cold weather than ever before.
-Modern ‘Technical’ fabrics and clothing can now keep both warm and dry with the minimum of fuss and most importantly without having to wear lots of bulky layers of clothing.
+Textile advances in recent years have meant that it’s easier to keep warm on the bike during periods of cold weather than ever before.
+Modern ‘Technical’ fabrics and clothing can now keep both warm and dry with the minimum of fuss.
+And most importantly without having to wear lots of bulky layers of clothing.

-In this article we give some best advice for generally keeping warm but also link to a couple of specific articles that deal with the hands and feet separately as they are always the areas that cause most problems.
+In this article we give some best advice for generally keeping warm.
+We also link to a couple of specific articles that deal with the hands and feet separately as they are always the areas that cause most problems.

 The key to any keeping warm strategy is Layering.
 It’s been scientifically proven that multiple thin layers of clothing will insulate better than one thick layer.
-To best achieve this you should start with a thin ‘base layer’ that is lightweight and able to easily wick sweat away from your body, these are easy to pick up in any sports shop.
-On top of the base layer you need an insulating layer such as a winter specific cycling jersey.
-On top of all this you finally need a wind / water proof layer to keep draughts and the odd shower out.
+To best achieve this you should start with a thin ‘base layer’.
+It should be lightweight and able to wick sweat away from your body easily.
+These are easy to pick up in any sports shop.
+On top of the base layer, you need an insulating layer such as a winter specific cycling jersey.
+Lastly you need a wind / water proof layer to keep draughts and the odd shower out.
 If heavier rain is forecast then you probably want to take a full waterproof jacket.

-One word of warning here is that you don’t want too much as you will overheat and have to stop to take something off meaning you’ll get cold again.
-It will take a little practice to work out what you need but it’s usually best to start off a little on the chilly side and warm up as you ride.
+One word of warning here is that you don’t want too much.
+You may overheat and have to stop to take something off meaning you’ll get cold again.
+It will take a little practice to work out what you need but it’s usually best to start off a little chilly and warm up as you ride.

 Be Properly Fuelled